brenelz/posts/promise-chain-tips.md

 ---
-layout: ../../layouts/PostLayout.astro
 title: "Quick Tip: Promise Chains"
 date: "2016-11-19"
-path: "/posts/promise-chain-tips"
+slug: "promise-chain-tips"
 ---

 It's pretty common to see promise chains in your Javascript code.

 There are a few things to keep in mind that will make your code more readable and more bulletproof.

 ## A Bad Example